nint22/3DTutorial/README.md

 =====================================================

 This GitHub repository contains all source code for each of the 20 lessons (framework & 19 demos) the book "3D Computer Graphics: Software Revealed" has.
 Users are welcomed to fork, change, and update for inclusion of future versions of the book.
-If your changes make it to the main branch, you'll recieve a free digital copy (the formatted PDF version, not the HTML version), and your name included in the contributors list!
+If your changes make it to the main branch, you'll receive a free digital copy (the formatted PDF version, not the HTML version since that's already free), and your name included in the contributors list!

 Learn more about this book through my [blog post](http://www.cores2.com/blog/?p=204), and feel free to comment there!